 "Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought with a price.
 Therefore, honor God with your bodies."

 I Corinthians 6:19-20

-Did you know that June is Men’s Health Awareness month?
-It’s the perfect time for a tune-up, so here are a few priorities to consider:
+It's a perfect time for a tune up.
+Here are a few priorities to consider:

 According to the Centers for Disease Control and Prevention (CDC), 36.6% of American men, 20 years and older, are obese1.
 A quick and easy way to screen yourself for obesity is to use a Body Mass Index (BMI) calculator, such as the one provided by the National Heart, Lung, and Blood Institute (BMI Calculator).
 Simply enter your height and weight, then click “Compute BMI.”
 Next, compare your BMI to the BMI categories listed.
 If you are above or below the normal range, talk to your healthcare provider about next steps to improve your body composition.

 Maintaining a healthy weight is one of the factors that individuals have the most control over.
 The lifestyle choices we make every day impact our weight either positively or negatively.
 Yes, our genetics play a role in how much we weigh, but thankfully our genetics do not have to be the only determining factor with weight.